EvanDiamantidis/TryHackMe/Linux PrivEsc/README.md

 <br />

-As explained in this task, running the `sudo -l` command will reveal inherited environment variables, which should be listed as `env_keep`.
+Running the `sudo -l` command will reveal inherited environment variables, which should be listed as `env_keep`.

 ```
 sudo -l